REPUBLIC OF KENYA

 Terms of Service: Permanent and Pensionable

-For appointment to this grade an officer must have:-
+For appointment to this grade, a candidate must have:

-(i) served for a minimum period of nine (9) years and currently serving at the grade of Senior Petroleum Communications and Marketing Officer, CSG 9 and above or in a comparable and relevant position in the wider public service;
+(i) served for a minimum period of twelve (12) years and currently serving at the grade of Principal Lecturer /Veterinary Officer/Livestock Production Officer, CSG 8 and above or in a comparable and relevant position in the wider public service;

 Duties and Responsibilities